 By adjusting LLM parameters, users can influence factors such as creativity, determinism, response length, repetitiveness, and coherence.
 This is crucial for tailoring a model’s behavior to specific tasks, whether generating creative content, producing structured outputs, or performing technical tasks such as code generation.

-Key parameters include the temperature parameter, top-p sampling, maximum tokens, frequency penalty, presence penalty, and stop sequences.
-Each affects the model’s output in different ways and must be used carefully to strike a balance between output quality, computational resources, and model performance.
+Key parameters include top-p sampling, maximum tokens, frequency penalty, presence penalty, and stop sequences.
+Each affects the model’s output differently and must be used carefully to balance output quality, computational resources, and model performance.

 Top p sampling